craigrdaniels/shopping-cart/README.md

-# Getting Started with Create React App
+# Shopping Cart React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Shopping Cart made for the Odin Project using React and react testing library.

 ## Available Scripts